melihiseri/CartPole_ToyModel/README.md

 ## Important Notes on Training Stability

-This approach is designed for the initial learning phase.
-The implementation of memory management, regret analysis, and network training has been written for early-stage learning dynamics.
-However, other parameters are crudely tuned to stabilize learning.
+This approach is written for the initial learning phase, where memory management, regret analysis, and network training is aimed for early-stage learning dynamics.
+However, later crudely tuned to stabilize learning.

 ---